section-io/varnish-cli-bridge/README.md

 Format is `[IP]:PORT` and the default is `127.0.0.1:6082` if not provided.
 Omitting the IP results in binding to all interfaces (ie `INADDR_ANY`).

+* Varnish version: The protocol version to simulate.
+Also sets the default version reported in the protocol banner response unless overridden.
+Can be specified via the `VARNISH_CLI_BRIDGE_VARNISH_VERSION` ennvironment variable or the `-varnish-version` command line argument, with the latter taking precedence.
+The only supported values are `3.0` and `4.0`.
+The default value is `3.0`.

 * Varnish banner: The text to include in the protocol banner response denoting the Varnish version.
 Can be specified via the `VARNISH_CLI_BRIDGE_BANNER_VERSION` ennvironment variable or the